pito2808/GettingCleaningDataCoursera/README.md

 # R script logic
 1. the script will download data from the url.
-2.it create a directory called 'data' if it doesn't exist
+2. it create a directory called 'data' if it doesn't exist
 3. unzip the zip file
 4. Merge the training and the test set
 5. extract the mean and std for each measurement